 The clerk presses on, saying you could owe the entire value of the car ($35,000) without proper damage insurance.

+Don't be fooled by these scare-based sales tactics!
 In truth, many credit cards offer free rental car insurance that could cover the entire value of the car, even if your personal auto insurance doesn’t.

 How Does Credit Card Rental Car Insurance Work?

 Credit card rental car insurance typically comes in the form of a “damage waiver.”
+It covers things like:

 - Theft